How To Prep Your Dirt Bike For A Motocross Race

 Having a properly set-up dirt bike for racing is critical to your performance, as well as the safety of yourself and others on the track.
 In this post we’ll look at the top tips for how to prep your dirt bike for motocross and how to keep it in good running condition.

 I love to race motocross, there’s no doubt about it.
 I’m sure you think the same if you’ve tried it.
 If not, learn How To Start Racing Motocross here.
 But if there’s one thing I hate the most, it would probably be a broken bike on race-day.
-I try to keep up on maintenance as best I can so that my dirt bikes won’t fail when I’m on for a ride or on the day of a race.
+I try to keep up on maintenance as best I can so that my dirt bikes won’t fail when I’m out for a ride or on the day of a race.
 There are many things you should do in order to prepare you dirt bike for a motocross race, so I’m going to tell you how.

 They May Be Called “Dirt” Bikes, BUT…..